PTEC Class of 2019

 ATTENTION!
 NEW REQUIREMENT: The Board of Vocational Nursing and Psychiatric Technician (BVNPT) has recommended and approved the required HEOC 172 NUTRITION class to now be a prerequisite, not a co-requisite.
 You must complete this class (along with A&P and Pharm) before the program begins!
 Please see the program information sheet for more information.

-Please note that all applicants must be able to pass fingerprint clearance at Sonoma Developmental Center in order to participate in clinical rotations and complete clinical objectives.
+Please note that all applicants must be able to pass fingerprint clearance in order to participate in clinical rotations and complete clinical objectives.
 If you do not clear, you cannot be in the program!

 *Please note: Health and Safety requirements have changed and are available by clicking here.
 You will also find the link on the navagation bar.*